flyerhzm/resque-restriction/README.markdown

 To use
 ------

-The job you wish to restrict should inherit from Resque::Plugins::RestrictionJob class and add restrict definition.
+It is especially useful when a system has an email invitation resque job, because sending emails too frequentyly will be treated as a spam.
+What you should do for the InvitationJob is to inherit it from Resque::Plugins::RestrictionJob class and add restrict definition.
 Example:

-	class MyRestrictionJob < Resque::Plugins::RestrictionJob
+	class InvitationJob < Resque::Plugins::RestrictionJob
-	  restrict :per_day => 1000, :per_hour => 1000, :per_300 => 30
+	  restrict :per_day => 1000, :per_hour => 100, :per_300 => 30

 	  #rest of your class here
 	end

-MyRestrictionJob can be run 1000 times per day, 100 times per hour and 30 times per 300 seconds.
+That means the InvitationJob can not be executed more than 1000 times per day, 100 times per hour and 30 times per 300 seconds.

 The argument of restrict method is a hash, the key of the hash is a period time, including :per_minute, :per_hour, :per_day, :per_week, :per_month, :per_year, and you can also define any period like :per_300 means per 300 seconds. the value of the hash is the job execution limit number in a period.